 - 1 bowl coconut chutney as an accompaniment

-- flip and cook the dosa from both the sides.
+- Flip and cook the dosa from both sides.

-- serve hot with coconut chutney and veg sambar.
+- Serve mumbai mysore masala dosa hot with coconut chutney and veg sambar.

-some amchur powder added gives a nice tangy taste.
+- Some amchur powder (dry mango powder) added gives a nice tangy taste.